 Symptoms include a discharge from the penis or vagina and painful or more frequent urination.

-If unnoticed or untreated in women, these infections can result in infertility, miscarriage, and an increased risk of a mislocated (ectopic) pregnancy.
+If unnoticed or untreated in women, these infections can result in infertility and an increased risk of a mislocated (ectopic) pregnancy.

-DNA tests of a sample of the discharge or of urine can detect chlamydial infection.
+DNA tests of a sample of the discharge or of urine can detect chlamydia.

 Antibiotics can cure the infection, and sex partners should be treated at the same time.

-Several bacteria, including Chlamydia trachomatis (chlamydiae), Ureaplasma, and Mycoplasma, cause similar diseases, all of which resemble the sexually transmitted infection (STI) gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover... read more .
+Several bacteria, including Chlamydia trachomatis (chlamydiae), Ureaplasma, and Mycoplasma, cause similar diseases, all of which resemble gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, or throat, or the membranes that cover... read more .
 Laboratories can identify chlamydiae but have difficulty identifying the other bacteria, so these are sometimes called nongonococcal infections.

-Chlamydial infection is the most commonly reported STI.
-In the United States, over 1.8 million cases were reported in 2018.
-Because the infection frequently causes no symptoms, twice as many people than are reported to have chlamydial infection may actually be infected.
+Chlamydia is the most commonly reported STI in the United States; over 1.5 million cases were reported in 2020.
+Because the infection frequently causes no symptoms, twice as many people may actually be infected than are reported to have chlamydia.

-Chlamydial infection and gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover... read more cause similar symptoms.
-Both can cause urethral infections ( urethritis Urethritis Urethritis is infection of the urethra, the tube that carries urine from the bladder out of the body.
-Bacteria, including those that are sexually transmitted, are the most common cause of urethritis... read more ) in men and, in women, cervical infections ( cervicitis Cervicitis Cervicitis is inflammation of the cervix (the lower, narrow part of the uterus that opens into the vagina).
+Chlamydia and gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, or throat, or the membranes that cover... read more cause similar symptoms.
+Both can cause urethral infections (urethritis Urethritis Urethritis is infection of the urethra, the tube that carries urine from the bladder out of the body.
+Bacteria, including those that are sexually transmitted, are the most common cause of urethritis... read more ) in men and, in women, cervical infections (cervicitis Cervicitis Cervicitis is inflammation of the cervix (the lower, narrow part of the uterus that opens into the vagina).
 It may be caused by an infection or another condition.
-Cervicitis is often caused... read more ) that produce pus (see also Chlamydial Infections and Mycoplasmas Chlamydial Infections and Mycoplasmas ).
+Cervicitis is often caused... read more ) or pelvic inflammatory disease Pelvic Inflammatory Disease (PID) Pelvic inflammatory disease is an infection of the upper female reproductive organs (the cervix, uterus, fallopian tubes, and ovaries).
+Pelvic inflammatory disease is often caused by a sexually... read more (see also Chlamydial Infections and Mycoplasmas Chlamydial Infections and Mycoplasmas ).

-Sometimes people have gonorrhea and chlamydial infection at the same time.
+Sometimes people have gonorrhea and chlamydia at the same time.

 In men, symptoms of chlamydial urethritis start 7 to 28 days after the infection is acquired during intercourse.
 Typically, men feel a mild burning sensation in their urethra during urination and may have a clear or cloudy discharge from the penis.
-The discharge is usually less thick than the discharge in gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover... read more .
-The discharge may be small, and symptoms mild.
+The discharge is usually less thick than the discharge in gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, or throat, or the membranes that cover... read more .
+There may be only a small amount of discharge and mild symptoms.
 However, early in the morning, the opening of the penis is often red and stuck together with dried secretions.
-Occasionally, the infection begins more dramatically—with a frequent urge to urinate, painful urination, and a discharge of pus from the urethra.
+Occasionally, symptoms are more noticeable with a frequent urge to urinate, painful urination, and a discharge of pus from the urethra.

-Many women with chlamydial cervicitis have few or no symptoms.
-But some have frequent urges to urinate, painful urination, and a discharge of yellow mucus and pus from the vagina.
+Many women with chlamydial infection of the cervix have few or no symptoms.
+But some have frequent urges to urinate, painful urination, and a discharge of yellow pus from the vagina.
 Sexual intercourse may be painful.

 If the rectum is infected, people may have rectal pain or tenderness and a yellow discharge of pus and mucus from the rectum.

 Without treatment, symptoms lessen within 4 weeks in about two thirds of people.
-However, chlamydial infections can have serious long-term consequences for women, even when their symptoms are mild or absent.
-Thus, detecting the infection in women and treating them is important, even if symptoms are absent.
+However, chlamydia can have serious long-term consequences for women, even when their symptoms are mild or absent.
+Thus, detecting and treating the infection are important, even if symptoms are absent.